Best Kept Travel Secrets: All Costing Less than £5

 It’s recommended to try and take a crossing on the ferry just before 8pm, as the boats often stop for a few minutes so that passengers can take photos of the “Symphony of Lights” show.
 The daily show features coloured lights, laser beams and searchlights, and involves more than 40 buildings on both sides of the harbour.
 The spectacle is synchronised to music that’s said to represent the spirit and energy of Hong Kong.

 Hong Kong’s subtropical location makes it a great year-round destination.
 However, summers tend to be extremely hot, wet, and humid, so March, April, October and November are the most popular months.
+Flights to Hong Kong in November start from around £350.00, and the Star Ferry departs every few minutes from 6:30am to 11:30pm.

 The southeast Asian nation of Cambodia is the place to head to if you’re looking to immerse yourself in exceptional culture, beautiful landscapes and a thriving urban scene.
 It’s home to some of the most famous temples in the world, including Angkor Wat, and is a hotspot for tourists from all around the world.